Yakuhito/yakuhito.github.io/_posts/2021-10-16-double-hash-time-locked-contracts.md

 Note that, if any step fails, both parties can just call off the swap by using the contract's time lock.
 Bob is the revealer - his hash is only secret until both transactions are confirmed.
 If he reveals it before Alice's transaction has enough confirmations, he risks losing his money.
 Similarly, Alice will not claim Bob's contract if it wasn't confirmed.

 ## Potential Improvements
 One significant improvement idea [shark0der](https://twitter.com/shark0der) had: Alice's contract (and Bob's, for that matter) could include a small 'prize' given to the person who submits the two secrets ('claims' it).
 If you've followed the example above, you know that Bob could lose his money if he went offline just as Alice claimed his contract.
-Alice could wait 5-10 minutes and use the time lock of her contract to receive her money back, even thoguh she claimed Bob's crpyto.
+Alice could wait 5-10 minutes and use the time lock of her contract to receive her money back, even though she claimed Bob's crypto.
 To overcome this, we could add a 'bot incentive': if anyone claims Alice's contract using the two (now public) secrets, they will be awarded a small amount of money.

 ## The End?
 Nope.
 There is still a lot of work to be done, funding to be secured, awesome people to be met.
 This is only the beginning.